csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **2\.** Specify the _actions_ to be taken when the trigger executes.

-Once we enter a trigger into the database, the database system takes on the respon- sibility of executing it whenever the specified event occurs and the corresponding condition is satisfied.
+Once we enter a trigger into the database, the database system takes on the responsibility of executing it whenever the specified event occurs and the corresponding condition is satisfied.

 **5.3.1 Need for Triggers**

 Triggers can be used to implement certain integrity constraints that cannot be specified using the constraint mechanism of SQL.
-Triggers are also useful mecha-
+Triggers are also useful mecha

 **5.3 Triggers 181**

 nisms for alerting humans or for starting certain tasks automatically when certain conditions are met.
 As an illustration, we could design a trigger that, whenever a tuple is inserted into the _takes_ relation, updates the tuple in the _student_ relation for the student taking the course by adding the number of credits for the course to the student’s total credits.
 As another example, suppose a warehouse wishes to maintain a minimum inventory of each item; when the inventory level of an item falls below the minimum level, an order can be placed automatically.
 On an update of the inventory level of an item, the trigger compares the current inventory level with the minimum inventory level for the item, and if the level is at or below the minimum, a new order is created.

 Note that trigger systems cannot usually perform updates outside the database, and hence, in the inventory replenishment example, we cannot use a trigger to place an order in the external world.
-Instead, we add an order to a relation hold- ing reorders.
+Instead, we add an order to a relation holding reorders.
 We must create a separate permanently running system process that periodically scans that relation and places orders.
 Some database systems provide built-in support for sending email from SQL queries and triggers, using the above approach.

 **5.3.2 Triggers in SQL**